Evidence-based practice: Education

 English author Ben Goldacre advocated in 2013 for systemic change and more randomized controlled trials to assess the effects of educational interventions.
 In 2014 the National Foundation for Educational Research, Berkshire, England published a report entitled Using Evidence in the Classroom: What Works and Why.
-In 2014 the British Educational Research Association (BERA) and the Royal Society of Arts (RSA) advocated for a closer working partnership between teacher-researchers and the wider academic research community.
+In 2014 the British Educational Research Association and the Royal Society of Arts advocated for a closer working partnership between teacher-researchers and the wider academic research community.

 Reviews of existing research on education

 The following websites offer free analysis and information on education research: